ibraheemdev/seize/README.md

 ## Implementation

-Seize is based on the [hyaline reclamation scheme], which uses reference counting to determine when it is safe to free memory.
+seize is based on the [hyaline reclamation scheme], which uses reference counting to determine when it is safe to free memory.
 However, reference counters are only used for already retired objects, allowing it to avoid the high overhead incurred by traditional reference counting schemes where every memory access requires modifying